cincuranet/blog/tools/fb-net-external-engine.md

 #### Performance

 Single procedure call is about 3,54× slower compared to PSQL.
-That's about 0,008ms/call on my machine.
+That's about 0,008 ms per call on my machine.
 The fetch from stored procedure is about 1,34× slower compared to PSQL.

 #### Download